 Yes, it can be.
 Especially to those who get caught out.
 The reason for this is that it can hide malicious links that can infect your machines and computers with viruses and malware.
 To further trick people into clicking them or replying to the email with personal information, the emails often sound urgent or important.
 Keep cool, keep your head and slow down, making sure you read emails carefully before acting and responding to them.
 Never respond to a spam email.
 Simply mark it as spam and delete it.

 There are several ways that spammers will find your email address.
 These include:

 Guessing Your Email

-If you work at an organisation such as Apple for example, and your name was John Smith, you might have an email such as [email protected] or [email protected] Spammers merely guess them and add them to their email list.
+If you work at an organisation such as Apple for example, and your name was John Smith, you might have an email such as [email protected] or [email protected] Spammers merely guess them and add them to their email lists.
 Tools can be used to combine names and domains automatically (similar to ones that are used to brute force the hacking of passwords).
 The email lists they can generate can be very long.

-There have been numerous reports in the media of large scale hacking where hackers have obtained personal information, passwords and email accounts.
+There have been numerous reports in the media of large-scale hacking where hackers have obtained personal information, passwords and email accounts.
 These lists can form the basis of spam attacks (or worse) and the personal data can be sold on to others.

 If your email address (and any alias’ of your emails address) are available on the web, then these can be ‘scraped’ and used to launch spam attacks.